CE - Civil Engineering

 Structure, composition and engineering properties of aggregates, cement concrete, asphalt, asphalt concrete, and other civil engineering materials.
 Mix design, testing, and quality control.
 Material Fee as indicated in the Schedule of Classes.
 Offered Winter.

-Prerequisite: BE 2100 with a minimum grade of C- and CE 2420 (may be taken concurrently) with a minimum grade of C-
+Prerequisites: BE 2100 with a minimum grade of C- and CE 2420 with a minimum grade of C- (may be taken concurrently)

 Restriction(s): Enrollment limited to students in the following programs: BS in Biomedical Engineering, BS in Chemical Engineering, BS in Civil Engineering, BS in Electrical Engineering, BS in Electrical and Comp Engg, BS in Industrial Engineering, BS in Mechanical Engineering; enrollment limited to students in the College of Engineering.